dram1964/cloudarchitect/docs/ml/llm/gpt.md

 Message content can be constructed using functions, e.g. to scrape a website or read a document.

+## OpenAI API

-The openai Python library is a light-weight wrapper to generate the http POST requests to the API endpoint:
+The `openai` Python library is a light-weight wrapper to generate the http POST requests to the OpenAI API endpoint:

 ```python
 import requests